-Although SmartArt contains text, it is not too easy to edit, add, or delete text contained within a shape inside a SmartArt graphic.
-Thankfully, the Text Pane available to edit text in a SmartArt graphic makes it a whole lot more intuitive!
+Although SmartArt graphics contain text, it is not too easy to edit, add, or delete text contained within a shape inside a SmartArt graphic.
+Thankfully, the Text Pane feature makes this process a whole lot more intuitive!

-This page explores options for working with the Text Pane for SmartArt graphics in PowerPoint 2007:
+Follow these steps to work with the Text Pane for SmartArt graphics in PowerPoint 2007 for Windows:

 Showing and Hiding the Text Pane